 • 2 tablespoons bourbon

--Add the soaked beans to a large pot; next, add in the chicken stock, the diced onion, the garlic, a few generous pinches of salt and of cracked black pepper, the ketchup, BBQ sauce, tomato paste, ground cumin and paprika, plus the brown sugar, molasses and a generous drizzle of olive oil, and stir the ingredients together.
+– Add the soaked beans to a large pot; next, add in the 5 cups of chicken broth, the diced onion, the garlic, a few generous pinches of cracked black pepper, the ketchup, BBQ sauce, tomato paste, ground cumin and paprika, plus the brown sugar, molasses and a generous drizzle of olive oil, and stir the ingredients together.

--Place the pot over high heat, uncovered, and once the contents begin to boil, reduce the heat to medium-low or low, partially cover with a lid, and simmer the beans for about 4 hours, stirring occasionally (you may need to add the additional water during the latter part of the cooking process once the beans begin to absorb the liquid), or until the beans are tender and the sauce is rich and thick.
+– Place the pot over high heat, uncovered, and once the contents begin to boil, reduce the heat to medium-low or low, cover with a lid askew, and simmer the beans for about 4 – 5 hours, stirring occasionally, or until the beans are tender and the sauce is rich and thick.
+(You may need to add the additional broth/water during the latter part of the cooking process once the beans begin to absorb the liquid.)